 Classter in association with Dimitrios I. Sotiropoulos, Ph.D.
-(Educator and Trainer in Digital Technology, Professor of the University of Thessaly), presents a brand-new series of articles focused on informing educators about the various concepts of distance learning.
-Through these articles, we aim to offer practical suggestions that will improve the educator’s ability to teach effectively in a virtual classroom environment, with the use of the latest technology.
+(Educator and Trainer in Digital Technology, Professor of the University of Thessaly), presents a brand-new series of articles focused on informing educators about the various concepts for distance teaching.
+Through these articles, we aim to offer practical suggestions that will improve the educator’s ability to perform distance teaching effectively, with the use of the latest technology.

 With the outburst of COVID-19, we are observing an enormous effort to design and deploy distance learning initiatives in all levels of education, K12 and Higher Education, both for private schools and public ones.
 Depending on the country and the specific structure of each educational system, we saw that some institutions have already been ready to deal with the new situation while most of the institutions had to adapt “on-the-fly” to the new situation.

 Based on our experience from Greece and South-Eastern Europe, educators are for the first time discussing concepts and processes regarding distance learning, online education and they are looking at how these can be implemented in the every-day teaching process.

 We believe this is the right time to introduce and explain the basic concepts of distance learning and give some practical tips and tools that will empower educators, in order to able to deal with the new challenges they are encountering.

 What are the basic concepts of distance learning

 Communicating remotely for teaching purposes can be done in different ways and it is addressed to different categories of learners (students, educators, professionals, executives), with different objectives for each category.
 As you can easily understand, it’s fundamentally different be an adult going through an online MOOC from being a young student participating in an organized learning process that resembles the typical learning process in the physical classroom.